The New Mutants (film): Cast

-Additionally, Sarah Michelle Gellar appears in archival footage from the Buffy the Vampire Slayer episode "Hush", showing clips of the "Gentlemen" who resemble the Smiley Men.
-Dafne Keen also appears as Laura / X-23 in archival footage from Logan (2017).
+Additionally, Dafne Keen appears as Laura / X-23 through archival footage from Logan (2017).

 Production

 Development

 In 2009, X-Men film series producer Lauren Shuler Donner revealed to /Film her interest in a film adaptation of the New Mutants comics but that it had yet to be pitched to 20th Century Fox.
 After completing work on The Fault in Our Stars (2014) for 20th Century Fox, director Josh Boone created a comic book with his childhood best friend Knate Lee using panels from Chris Claremont and Bill Sienkiewicz's New Mutants comics to illustrate what a potential film trilogy adapting those comics would be like.
 The pair had been fans of the characters growing up, with Boone calling the stories "really dark, interesting, and different from the typical X-Men stories that we had read".
 Boone and Lee took the comic to Simon Kinberg, one of the producers of the X-Men film series, who "really liked it".
 In May 2015, Fox finalized a deal to have Boone direct The New Mutants, from a script by himself and Lee, with Kinberg and Donner producing.
 The film was initially intended to expand the universe of the X-Men franchise and take place three years after X-Men: Apocalypse (2016).
 While working on the first draft of the script, Boone sent it and his ideas for the film to Sienkiewicz, who thought Boone "had it figured out" and was not just copying the comics.